jacsmith21/railstodo/README.md

 ## Technologies Used
 * The HTML Abstraction Markup Language (haml) is used as the templating engine instead of the default Embedded RuBy (erb) engine (similar but much cleaner)
+* .scss files are used instead of .css